crusher-dev/documentation/blog/2020-10-19-grafana-tutorial.md

 ## Conclusion

-In summary, we have showed you how to visualize your data by harnessing the power of Grafana and QuestDB.
-For more information on QuestDB, please go to our [documentation page](https://questdb.io/docs/introduction/).
+In summary, we have showed you how to visualize your data by harnessing the power of Grafana and Crusher.
+For more information on Crusher, please go to our [documentation page](https://questdb.io/docs/introduction/).